kokakoola/cis/README.md

 Pay attention that rtl-writing starts from end - in our understanding.
 They take the file and start to fill it from end.

-As we are going with SASS version, there is a helper for [rtl-support](http://www.matanich.com/2013/09/06/rtl-css-with-sass/)
+As we are going with scss version, there is a helper for [rtl-support](http://www.matanich.com/2013/09/06/rtl-css-with-sass/)

 ## Colors
 The color pallette should be nordic and unobtrusive - was the clients wish.
 The sample pallettes are in [Coolor account](http://coolors.co/092327-0b5351-00a9a5-b5c2b7-8c93a8).